leandrofagundes/uchallenge/README.md

 My main goal is to show a little about my knowledge with this repository.
 I'm using here a few principles from many ideas, but most focused on Hexagonal Architecture based on the Clean Architecture book from Robert Martin.
 Even with not using the CQRS pattern "as is", the idea runs separating the concerns of persistence and querying data.
-The memory cache of asp.net core will be used for show as a possibility, but the idea behind it is show the separation of concerns.
+The memory cache of the asp.net core will be used for the show as a possibility, but the idea behind it is to show the separation of concerns.

 The Challenge comes to me in Portuguese, that's why the section 'Challenge' is still in Portuguese.